ruixing76/alta2023/src/pages/programme/index.md

 ## 14th December (Wednesday) Tutorial/Mentoring Day (all times ACDT)

-The session will be at Flinders University at Victoria Square.
+The doctoral/mentoring/tutorial sessions will be held at Flinders University at Victoria Square, Room No 2.01-02.

-* 09:00 **Registration**  - Room No. 2.01
+* 09:00 **Registration**  - Room No. 2.03

 * 09:30 **Doctoral Symposium**